mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - `sudo nano /etc/nginx/nginx.conf`

-#####Add the following rate limiting zones
+#####Add the following settings and rate limiting zones to your nginx.conf file.
+This is both for the Anti DDOS rate limiting filter and for allowing Nginx to load this very large set of domain names into memory.

+- `server_names_hash_bucket_size 64;`

+- `server_names_hash_max_size 4096;`

-- `limit_req_zone $ratelimited zone=flood:50m rate=90r/s;`
+- `limit_req_zone $binary_remote_addr zone=flood:50m rate=90r/s;`

-- `limit_conn_zone $ratelimited zone=addr:50m;`
+- `limit_conn_zone $binary_remote_addr zone=addr:50m;`

-PLEASE NOTE: The above rate limiting rules are for the DDOS filter, it may seem like high values to you but for wordpress sites with plugins and lots of images, it's not.
+**PLEASE NOTE:** The above rate limiting rules are for the DDOS filter, it may seem like high values to you but for wordpress sites with plugins and lots of images, it's not.
 This will not limit any real visitor to your Wordpress sites but it will immediately rate limit any aggressive bot.
 Remember that other bots and user agents are rate limited using a different rate limiting rule at the bottom of the globalblacklist.conf file.

+The server_names_hash settings allows Nginx Server to load this very large list of domain names and IP addresses into memory.

 ####Third Step: